Understanding the Swiss Business Visa Landscape

 Strengthen your application with supporting evidence:

-- Detailed travel itinerary with confirmed flights
+- Detailed day-by-day travel itinerary with confirmed round-trip flights

-- Conference registration confirmations
+- Conference or trade fair registration confirmations

-- Previous business correspondence with Swiss partners
+- Previous business correspondence with Swiss partners demonstrating established relationships

-- Professional credentials (degrees, certifications)
+- Professional credentials (degrees, certifications, professional licenses)

 Step-by-Step Application Process